10 Questions with Pills, Weed And A Few keys, we got the change to have a quick chat with the lads about all things music!

 10. #360RAW8 … last chance to plug your set.
 Why should people come down to check you out?

 Because everyone needs their fix of Pills, Weed and Keys… 😉 You should watch us because there’s no one like us.
 There are so many great bands out there but 99% of them lack that unique character that makes you remember them.
 They fall into a bland hipster void and become indistinguishable from everyone else.
 That’s not the case with PWK.
-Whether you think we are fucking gash, or you love our music, we are undeniably unforgettable.
+Whether you think we are totally gash, or you love our music, we are undeniably unforgettable.